lmriii/portfolio-to-react-master/README.md

 This is a portfolio site for a photographer.
 In it's initial stages it has the following components: Home, Gallery, About and Contact.

-As of Feb 2022 the project has a mix of class and functional components as in a way this project is where I was finding my voice as a React developer.
-The project will be moving to only functional components as well as to incorporate the use of hooks where necessary.
+The project will keep evolving as I keep learning more.
+Next stages are to turn all Class components into functional components as well as the implementation of Typescript.